airenas/go-tf-serving-protogen/README.md

 ## Examples

-Explore the library usage by checking out the examples in the "examples" folder.
+Explore the library usage by checking out the [examples](examples) folder.

 ## Contributing